SergioTorresGarcia/Project6-StudioTattoo/README.md

 ## Future improvements
 ⬜️ Appointment detail view

-Appointment CRUD for Admin
+⬜️ Appointment CRUD for Admin

-Edit appointments as user (create, get and delete is done) Add avatar/picture to profile
+⬜️ Edit appointments as user (create, get and delete are done ✅)

+⬜️ Add avatar/picture to profile

 ⬜️ See an specific user (as Admin)

 ⬜️ Update user (as Admin)

 ⬜️ ( in progress ) Services CRUD (as Admin)

 ✅ ( partially❗️) Data validation (check all data format before sending it to the back-end...)

 ✅ ( partially❗️) Error handling (displaying helpful messages when an error occurs, both form-filling related errors and back-end failed requests/responses)

 ## Contributions